BAM-File-Transfer/BAM/Testing.md

 - Test Steps: After clicking Send button and accepting the permission requests, the client will be on the WaitForBumpSender page where the frontend listens for an acceleration of the client’s device.
 Once a valid bump occurs the HTTP request is made.

 - Expected Output: After the bump, an object from the request body data will be created in the MongoDB collection ready to be received by the receiver.
+You can confirm this by viewing MongoDB collection and finding object created or my completing the post request to "recv" on another device and successfully receiving the file to be downloaded.

 ### Post Request to "recv"
 #### Valid case